VAIJ-TEJAS/Articles/ToDo List/draft1.md

             self.task_deadline.set("")
         else:
             messagebox.showwarning("Warning", "Task or Priority cannot be empty, and Urgent task must have a deadline.")
-It collects task details such as name, priority, and deadline from input fields.
-If the name is not empty and the priority is either "General" or "Urgent" with a specified deadline, the task is added to the database.
-After insertion, the task list updates, and input fields reset.
-If the description or priority is empty, or an urgent task lacks a deadline, a warning message appears.
+It collects task details from input fields.
+If the name isn't empty and the priority is valid, the task is added to the database.
+After insertion, the task list refreshes, and input fields reset.
+If inputs are invalid, a warning message appears.

 If task name or priority or deadline for an urgent task is not entered: